 The water will also short circuit your window controls within five to 10 minutes or less.
 Even if the circuitry works, it will be nearly impossible to roll your window down because of the water pressure against the window frame.

 Your EDC kit and/or your keychain should include something to cut your seat belt if it’s jammed as well as something to break that window.
-Check out this keychain car escape tool that includes a seat belt cutter as well as the spring loaded hammer to shatter the window.

 I gave every adult member in my family one like this for Christmas last year.
 In most cases, your keys remain in the ignition during a crash and so it is within reach rather than thrown around the vehicle.